-Your host institution will provide and pay for your longer-term accommodation.
+Your host institution will provide and/or pay for your longer-term accommodation.
 The only generalisation we can make about the kind of accommodation provided by universities is that it is basic but adequate.
 You might be given a flat or house, either to live in alone or to share with another volunteer.
 This could be owned by the institution or by a landlord to whom the institution pays rent, and it could be within the host institution or in a residential area nearby.
 Alternatively, you might be given a room in a teachers’ residence or guesthouse, where you will mix with locals in communal areas.

 Despite these variations, SVP has clear guidelines that we require the host institution to adhere to regarding volunteer accommodation and inspects all accommodation to ensure it is up to standard.
 We insist that it is secure and comfortable, with private washing and toilet facilities, running water, electricity, fans and private or shared cooking facilities.
 If your accommodation is shared with another volunteer, you will each have your own bedroom.
 Any accommodation not meeting these standards will be rejected.